Committee Meeting: 19 November 2025

 CVRA Comments

-At over 700 square meters this is a large overdevelopment of the site which due to its bulk and mass that will create an overbearing incompatible building compared to the surrounding houses.
+Whilst we do not normally object where local families are looking to extend their properties, at over 700 square meters this is a large overdevelopment of the site which due to its bulk and mass that will create an overbearing incompatible building compared to the surrounding houses.
 It fails to integrate into the neighbourhood, causing significant harm to the appearance of the site, the surrounding area and the street scene.

 We believe this proposal is similar to others that have been refused by the Council with the following wording: